Ylily1015/DogeTickets/README.md

 ### Pruning

-We also provide example pruning scripts, for example `scripts/mask_amazon.sh`, where arguments share similar meaning as those in training ones, with a few additional arguments as follows:
+We also provide example pruning scripts.
+For example, in `scripts/mask_amazon.sh`, arguments share similar meanings as those in training ones, with a few additional arguments as follows:
 * `--do_mask_with_domain`: Compute doge tickets or winning tickets, default to winning tickets.
-* `--normalize_by_layer`: .
+* `--normalize_by_layer`: Whether normalize important scores per layers.

 ### Rewinding